SilviaAbal/Interpreting-human-emotional-responses-from-real-time-video-capture/README.md

 ``nameperson_idxnum.jpg``

 If as in our case we intend to use the AffectNet database, it must be relabelled following the criteria we have taken and saved with the same folder gerarchy.
-To do this, you can use the available code ``relabelling_AffectNet.py``
+To do this, you can use the available code ``relabelling_AffectNet.py``.It is important that the two downloaded files 'train_set' and 'val_set' from the AffectNet database are in the same directory as the given code.

 # Results
 On average, in the 3-fold cross-validation, an accuracy of <b> 82.58% </b> is achieved.